76th Siege Battery, Royal Garrison Artillery: Somme

 The offensive continued over subsequent days, 76th Siege Bty firing at targets in Thiepval and the Ovillers-la-Boisselle area.
 On 7 July one of the battery's howitzers (C gun) was damaged by the premature explosion of a shell and was replaced a few days later.
 The battery supported the attacks on Pozières and Contalmaison, to the right of Thiepval, which meant that new OPs had to be established in the old German front line.
 II Corps of Reserve Army now took over this part of the line, including 25th HAG, whose batteries continued to fire on Pozières, which was finally captured on 25 July.
 76th Siege Bty supported the capture of Ration Trench in early August then during the fighting for Mucky Farm on 11–12 August, the battery's ammunition expenditure was unusually heavy, D gun firing 85 rounds in 52 minutes, the barrel having to be cooled with wet sandbags.
 18 August saw another day of heavy firing, the heavy artillery's barrage isolating the objective for 145th (South Midland) Brigade's successful attack.
 Firing continued daily until the end of the month, when there was a special bombardment of the Thiepval and Ration Trench area: 76th Siege Bty fired 400 rounds and broke the timber baulks beneath both C and D guns, which had to be dismounted and re-positioned.
-Major Clark was evacuated to hospital on 8 September and Capt Cobbold took command.Becke, Pt 4, pp. 137–43.Penstone, pp. 22–31.
+Major Clark was evacuated to hospital on 8 September and Capt Cobbold took command.